 When the new health care reform law was enacted last year, women benefitted significantly.
-It not only stopped women from being denied coverage for pre-existing conditions, the law prohibits insurance companies from charging women more for simply being a woman.
+It not only stopped women from being denied coverage for pre-existing conditions, but also prohibited insurance companies from charging women more for simply being a woman.
 Susan was pleased that two of her women’s health provisions were included in the final health care reform package – the Medicaid Birth Center Reimbursement Act and the WOMAN Act.

 Keeping Birth Centers Viable

 Birth centers are part of a vital safety net for Medicaid mothers across the country.
 However, over the past few years, the Center for Medicaid and Medicare Services (CMS) has begun disallowing federal matching funds for state Medicaid payments for freestanding birth center facility fees, claiming that it lacks clear statutory authority and direction to allow these payments.
 The Medicaid Birth Center Reimbursement Act preserved crucial maternal health care by providing that authority and ensuring Medicaid birth center facility fee payments to states.

 The WOMAN Act is built on a California law that Susan championed in the State Assembly.
 This legislation removed the barriers complicating women’s access to their doctors and recognized the significant roles OB/GYN play in women’s health.
 It gives women direct access to their OB/GYN and prohibits plans or issuers from requiring a referral or prior approval.

 Susan strongly believes in keeping these new and necessary rights for women’s health.
 When a bill to repeal the health care law was debated in Congress, Susan fought to add an amendment to it that would maintain protections for women.
 Read more by clicking here.